GLEON/glmtools/README.md

 On Windows: This is trickier.
 CRAN does not contain a Windows binary install for the ncdf4 library (as of right now, 2014-08-19).
 I have included a separately distributed version on the [gleon.github.io](https://www.gleon.github.io "GLEON's github page") page.
-Currently, this will *only work for R 3.0 or 3.1*.
+Currently, this will **only work for R version 3.0+**.
 We will continue to update this in the future, but if you have problems, see the [ncdf4 project page](http://cirrus.ucsd.edu/~pierce/ncdf/ "ncdf4 project page").
 To install, type

     install.packages('ncdf4',repos='http://gleon.github.com/',type='win.binary')